Phone 999 or go to A&E if you or someone else is at immediate risk of harm, or you're in a life threatening situation.

-You can also phone Samaritans on 116 123 at any time if you would like to talk to someone about your mental health or suicidal thoughts.
+You can also contact Samaritans on 116 123 to talk about your mental health or suicidal thoughts.

-Find more support about what to do if you’re worried that someone is having a mental health, or emotional health crisis, but they won’t agree to get help.
+Find out more information on how to support someone experiencing a mental health emergency who won’t agree to get help.

 Find more support with your mental health and wellbeing.